hoelsch/crypto-assets-frontend/README.md

 ```
 npm start
 ```
-Note: The commands above were verified to work with node version `16.5.0`.
+Note: It was verified that the commands from above work with node version `16.5.0`.
 If you experience issues executing the commands with a different node version, you can alternatively build the Docker image with:
 ```
 docker build --build-arg BACKEND_URL=http://localhost:8080 -t crypto-assets-frontend .
 ```